 (4a) The Electoral Commissioner may direct any issuing officer to forward all or any written applications made under this section to the office of the Electoral Commissioner so that any such applications can be dealt with in terms of subsection (4) by an issuing officer designated by the Electoral Commissioner.

-(4b) Where an oral application for an early ballot paper is made to an issuing officer and the issuing officer is satisfied that the application is properly made, the issuing officer shall deliver to the elector —
+(4b) Where an oral application for an early ballot paper is made to an issuing officer and the issuing officer is satisfied that the application is properly made, the issuing officer shall issue to the elector —

-(a) an early ballot paper printed under the authority of the Electoral Commissioner in the form prescribed by the regulations and initialled by the issuing officer and a declaration in the form so prescribed; and
+(a) an early ballot paper printed under the authority of the Electoral Commissioner in the form prescribed by the regulations and initialled by the issuing officer; and

-(b) the envelopes specified in subsection (4)(c)(ii) and (iii),
+(b) an envelope marked “ballot paper”,

 and make a record of the name of the elector and of such other particulars as are prescribed.

+(4c) Immediately on issuing the ballot paper and envelope to the elector under subsection (4b), the issuing officer shall —

+(a) if a copy of the electoral roll is available, make a record of the elector’s name on a copy of the roll in the manner prescribed for the purposes of section 126(1); or

+(b) if a copy of the electoral roll is not available —

+(i) issue the elector with a declaration in the prescribed form; and

+(ii) make a record of the name of the elector and of such other particulars as are prescribed.

 (5) Notwithstanding anything in subsection (1), (4) or (4b), an issuing officer shall not issue an early ballot paper —